 Sattva, also known as the state of equanimity is an integral part of the yogic diet.
 If you combine a Sattvic diet with regular yoga practice, it keeps your mind calm and sharper.
 You should include fresh fruits, mild spices, and vegetables.

-A Sattvic diet as per yoga philosophy is plant-based with complete focus on the consumption of organic and natural fruits.
-You consume grains, wheat, vegetables, and fruits grown under natural conditions and not containing any pesticides or other harmful chemicals.
+A Sattvic diet plan as per yoga philosophy is plant-based with a complete focus on the consumption of organic and natural fruits.
+You consume grains, wheat, vegetables, and fruits grown under natural conditions and do not contain any pesticides or other harmful chemicals.
 Sattvic food items are light, nourishing, and promote joy and contentment.
 These keep your body and mind clear and sharp.